Non-equilibrium statistical mechanics of continuous attractors

-Our simulations in Fig. \ref{fig:Tbumpy} confirm the validity of such an effective disorder-induced temperature $T_{d}$; we inferred the occupancy $p(\Delta x_v)$ of the droplet in the presence of disorder and thus inferred the effective potential seen by the droplet.
-As we see in Fig. \ref{fig:Tbumpy}, the occupancies inferred for different disorder size collapse onto each other after rescaling by $T_d$.
+Thus, on longer timescales, $F^{d}(t)$ is uncorrelated and can be viewed as Langevin noise for the droplet center of mass $\bar{x}$, associated with a disordered-induced temperature $T_d$.
+Through repeated simulations with different amounts of disorder $\sigma^2$, we inferred the distribution $p(\Delta x_v)$ of the droplet position in the presence of such disorder-induced fluctuations; see Fig. \ref{fig:Tbumpy}.
+The data collapse in Fig. \ref{fig:Tbumpy}b confirms that the effect of disorder (of size $\sigma^2$) on a rapidly moving droplet can indeed by modeled by an effective disorder-induced temperature $T_{d} \sim \sigma \tau_{cor}$.
 (For simplicity, we assume that internal noise $\eta_{int}$ in Eqn.\eqref{eqn:eom_zero} is absent here.)

 Thus, the disorder $J_{ij}^d$ effectively creates thermal fluctuations about the lag predicted by the equivalence principle; such fluctuations may carry the droplet out of the driving cup $I^{cup}(n-vt)$ and prevent successful update of the internal representation.
 We found that this effect can be quantified by a simple Arrhenius-like law,